iepoch/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

                         But if our floors[mid] is greater than the upper floor then any egg will break Otherwise  anything lower will not break any eggs

+                        We can now return the target of floors that will break the eggs.

 ```